Ololade Saromi

 Profile

 Ololade is a commercial chancery barrister.
-His practice leans towards banking, finance, insolvency (corporate and personal), asset recovery, company, partnership, and general commercial disputes.
-He provides the full range of counsel services in all these areas and stands out for his ease of use and pragmatism.
-Ololade has represented clients as sole counsel in the Chancery Division (Business List and Insolvency & Companies Court) and King’s Bench Division (Commercial Court) of the High Court, and in the County Court.
+His main areas of work are banking, finance, restructuring, insolvency, asset recovery, companies, partnerships, and commercial disputes.
+Ololade appears regularly as sole counsel in the Chancery Division (Business List and Insolvency & Companies Court) and the King’s Bench Division (Commercial Court) of the High Court and in the County Court.

 Prior to commencing practice, Ololade obtained considerable experience of advocacy in the County Court.
-As such, he offers his clients advocacy experience which exceeds his years in practice.
+As such, his advocacy experience exceeds his years in practice.
 Ololade also spent a year and a half working in a tier one specialist litigation team at the international commercial law firm Pinsent Masons LLP.
 This gives him an awareness of the commercial pressures under which his professional clients operate and sensitivity to the issues involved in managing commercial lay clients.

 Expertise